anoadragon453/qubes-file-trust/doc/documentation.md

 asking the user which file trust settings should be set, as well as setting any emblems on the file in question.

-The icons for the context menus (png files) needs to be stored in `/usr/share/pixmaps`.
+The icons for the context menus (png files) are stored in `/usr/share/pixmaps`.

 Emblem support should work out of the box on Fedora VMs, and needs the `gvfs-bin` package installed on Debian VMs.